Many of us want to work from home these days, even as offices reopen.

-The way that we work has changed in recent weeks, but this change has been coming long before most offices closed.
-According to the Federal Reserve, the remote-worker labor force has tripled in the past 15 years, to 3.2 percent of the total labor force.
-In the past month, the number of Americans working from home jumped to 37 percent, and many of those workers likely won’t return to the office full-time, even when their office reopens.
+The way that we work has changed, and this change has been coming long before most offices closed.
+According to the Federal Reserve, the number of people who work from home has tripled in the past 15 years, to 3.2 percent of the total labor force.
+In the past month, the number of Americans working remotely jumped to 37 percent, and many of those workers likely won’t return to the office full-time, even when their office reopens.

 The flexibility of working from home saves time, prevents co-worker distractions, and reduces stress.
 But when your entire family is also at home, new distractions and stressors arise.
 So what home office ideas encourages productivity?

 Space is in high-demand and short supply at the beach.
-Your home office may need to double as a guest room, a craft room, or an exercise space.
+If you choose to work from home, your workspace may need to double as a guest room, a craft room, or an exercise space.

 Gyms need durable flooring, but what if you don’t want industrial floors in your home office?
 Snap-together rubber mats will help protect your wood floors from pounding and heavy equipment.
 If you’re doing a custom built home, we could also add extra bracing to the floor of your home office/gym.